kontrabass47/ArmyBand_TextAnalysis/README.md

 [Pandas](https://pandas.pydata.org/) is used to open and read the data files.
 [tkinter](https://docs.python.org/3/library/tkinter.html) is used to create the graphical UI
 [XlsxWriter](https://xlsxwriter.readthedocs.io/) is used to create and write to excel files
+[wordcloud](https://github.com/amueller/word_cloud) is used to create the wordcloud
+[seaborn](https://seaborn.pydata.org/#) is used for bar graphs and general data vis
+[tableau](https://www.tableau.com/) is used for other data vis stuff

 ## Other references
 None yet